Post-Master’s Certificate in School Administration (PMC Online)

 Questions about CAP requirements should be directed to your individual advisor

-Students must apply to the UNCG Graduate School for graduation and submit an approved Plan of Study.
-Students interested in state certification must successfully meet all PMC and state administrator assessment requirements before applying for state school administration licensure.
+Students must apply to the UNCG Graduate School for graduation prior to the end of the first weeks of the semester in which they intend to graduate.
+They must also and submit an approved Plan of Study at that time or before.
+Students interested in state certification must successfully meet all PMC Online and state principal licensure portfolio requirements before applying for state school administration licensure.

-Once students have applied to graduate from UNCG with the PMC AND they have attained a passing score on the state principal licensure examination, they may begin the process of applying for North Carolina Principal Certification with the assistance of the UNCG Teachers Academy.
-The Licensure Coordinator will only begin processing the licensure application after the first day of the month the student has applied to graduate has passed (e.g., May graduates can submit their paperwork after May 1).
-See the PMC Handbook for more specific information.”
+Once students have applied to graduate from UNCG with the PMC Online and attained proficiency on their principal licensure portfolio, they may begin the process of applying for North Carolina Principal Certification with the assistance of the UNCG Teachers Academy.
+The Licensure Coordinator will begin processing the licensure application after the student has graduated.

 Information on Financial Aid is available at: http://fia.uncg.edu/